 We mainly address the question, if and how the sustainability information (e.g. labels or search criteria or plain text descriptions) is pervceived and evaluated by consumers and how one could improve the providing of information in order to increase sales of more sustainable tourism products.

-We will use experimental methods to address the research question.
-We will use
+We used experimental methods to address the research question.
+We are using

-- Face-to-face experiments with Information Display Matrix (IDM) (and probably some other proecess tracing method like verbal protocols) in order to gain insights about the importance and average position of sustainbaility information in context with other information bits
+- Face-to-face experiments with Information Display Matrix (IDM) in order to gain insights about the importance and average position of sustainbaility information in context with other information bits

 - Online experiments using choice based conjoint analysis in order to assess the relative utility of different forms of sustainability information.